 The sources of natural dyes are flowers, berries, roots, rinds, wood, lichens, and the gall of plants which yield earthy colour tones of browns and buffs.
 Crimson and scarlet hues are obtained from the female insect, cacti and lac, which is found encrusted on the branches of some specific trees.
 Purple is obtained from the trumpet shell.
+Practitioners of this craft are also found in Delhi.

 The British introduced synthetic dyes in India in the nineteenth century; the use and production of natural dyes began to decline from that point.
 Apart from textiles, vegetable dyes are also used to colour wood, mats, basketry, pith, ivory and leather.
 The names of colours prevalent were piyaji (onion skin), sumai (blue-black), basanti (yellow), asmani (sky-blue), neel (blue), badani (beige), sonali (golden), abir (red), and dhani (yellow green).
 Botanical Name Color Part Used